lin000001/lin000001.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a second-year master student from Zhejiang University.
-My research interest revolves around AI (for) security and privacy.

-I am very fortunate to be advised by Prof. Yanjiao Chen and Prof. Wenyuan Xu at ZJU.
+I am a second-year master's student at USSLAB, Zhejiang University, majoring in Electrical Engineering.
+My current supervisors are Prof. Wenyuan Xu and Prof. Yanjiao Chen.
+My research primarily focuses on AI security and privacy, with a specific emphasis on the security and safety of multimodal large language models (LLMs).

 News
 ------